 This means that the first, and biggest, thing that may affect your deposit is this LMI.
 If your deposit is less than 20%, you must take out LMI (or have a guarantor for your loan) to protect the bank against the lending risk.
 Your LMI premium will be added to the total of your loan, however, your total loan cannot exceed 95% of the purchase price of the property.
 Depending on your property price, plus the cost of your LMI, you may need enough to cover all or part of the costs of LMI upfront, as part of or on top of your deposit amount.

 If you've got a bigger pot saved - 20% of the price or more (in metropolitan areas) - you avoid the need for LMI, so of course we recommend saving as much as you can to avoid paying more in the long run.

-Some loans may attract upfront fees, such as establishment fees, stamp duty (insert link to stamp duty article), valuation fees, document fees, security guarantee fees and other government fees, depending on your financial institution or broker and the type of loan.
+Some loans may attract upfront fees, such as establishment fees, stamp duty, valuation fees, document fees, security guarantee fees and other government fees, depending on your financial institution or broker and the type of loan.
 These may also vary based on the type of property you're buying, and even location.
 You may need to cover these upfront on top of your deposit, so when looking for the best loan for you, consider those with fewer or lower fees.

 The First Home Owner Grant in WA applies to new homes only; that is, when you build or buy off the plan.
 The grant can go towards your deposit, LMI premium, or can be deposited into your everyday account to help with the costs of getting your own home.
 If you're buying an already built home, unfortunately you can't access the grant.
 However, you might avoid paying stamp duty on your new home if the purchase price is under $430,000.